 5. You neglect responsibilities

-Porn is eating into time that belongs to other parts of your life:
+Porn is taking time from other parts of your life:

-When a behavior starts displacing the things that matter to you (work, health, relationships, sleep), it’s no longer recreational.
-It’s compulsive.
+When a behavior starts displacing the things that matter to you (work, health, relationships, sleep), it has moved beyond recreation.

 6. You keep it secret and lie about it